AAU-Dat/P8-supporting-schema-creation/Writerside/topics/Minutes.md

 # Minutes of Metings

 This is a collection of the Minutes of Meetings (MoM).
+See the repository for source code.